 The design of these headphones is very unique.
 The outer surface finishing is matte black which looks pretty dope.
 As it’s not glossy, no need to worry about it being a fingerprint magnet.
 There’s a glossy carbon finish for the faceplates which will catch your eyes instantly after taking a look at it.
 The chassis is made out of magnesium alloy which makes the earpieces very lightweight.
 Overall, the earpieces are very solid, scratchproof and light.

 The IER-M9 features five balanced armature drivers per earpiece.
-The drivers are custom built and according to Sony, they used film capacitors instead of traditional capacitors which helps reducing distortion up to 90%.
+The drivers are custom built and according to Sony, they used film capacitors instead of traditional capacitors which help reduce distortion up to 90%.

-The inner shape of the headphone is all-round which ensures a very comfortable fitting.
+The inner shape of the headphone is all-around which ensures a very comfortable fitting.
 It creates a decent seal and isolates noise very well.

-Overall, the shape, lightweight, ear tips and the cables will ensure you the best comfort.
-You can use these headphones for extended sessions without any issue.
+Overall, the shape, lightweight, ear tips and cables will ensure you the best comfort.
+You can use these headphones for extended sessions without any issues.

 The sound quality is the biggest highlight of IEMs.
 The Sony IER-M9 offers a W shaped sound signature.
 The lower end is very detailed.
 The lower frequency is distinctive from other frequencies and does not undertone any frequency.
 The presence of a strong punch of bass can be felt.
 The bass is very detailed and deep.
 The bass response is on point which makes fast-paced tracks enjoyable.
 It is a bit boosted which is enjoyable but it might be an issue for audiophiles who prefer a very neutral sound.
 It might be a bit heavy on the bass side but it does not get distorted.
 Overall, the lower end is extremely satisfactory and can be compared with the best headphones out in the market.